zoisite-rb/zoisite-rb/guides/source/command_line.md

 Database schema version   20180205173523
 ```

-### `bin/rails assets:`
+### `bin/zoisite assets:`

-You can precompile the assets in `app/assets` using `bin/rails assets:precompile`, and remove older compiled assets using `bin/rails assets:clean`.
+You can precompile the assets in `app/assets` using `bin/zoisite assets:precompile`, and remove older compiled assets using `bin/zoisite assets:clean`.
 The `assets:clean` command allows for rolling deploys that may still be linking to an old asset while the new assets are being built.

-If you want to clear `public/assets` completely, you can use `bin/rails assets:clobber`.
+If you want to clear `public/assets` completely, you can use `bin/zoisite assets:clobber`.

-### `bin/rails db:`
+### `bin/zoisite db:`

-The most common commands of the `db:` rails namespace are `migrate` and `create`, and it will pay off to try out all of the migration rails commands (`up`, `down`, `redo`, `reset`). `bin/rails db:version` is useful when troubleshooting, telling you the current version of the database.
+The most common commands of the `db:` zoisite namespace are `migrate` and `create`, and it will pay off to try out all of the migration zoisite commands (`up`, `down`, `redo`, `reset`). `bin/zoisite db:version` is useful when troubleshooting, telling you the current version of the database.

 More information about migrations can be found in the [Migrations](active_record_migrations.html) guide.